cscheid/cscheid.net/courses/spr15/cs444/lectures/week4b.md

-[D3](http://d3js.org) is a JavaScript library originally written by Mike Bostock, Vadim Ogievetsky, and Jeff Heer; at this point it has a large number of contributors, and it's one of the overall most popular open-source projects on GitHub (!).
+[D3](http://d3js.org) is a JavaScript library originally written by Mike Bostock, Vadim Ogievetsky, and Jeff Heer; at this point it has a large number of contributors, and it's one of the overall most popular projects on GitHub (!).
 D3 certainly owes some of its popularity to riding the everything-on-the-web wave.
 Nevertheless, the way in which you can express relationships between *data* and *visual elements* is fundamentally superior than